Business Need

 Click here to visit our portal

 Yes, this is possible.
 Please send your change requests to your reseller or by e-mail to support@cryptshare.com.
 We will then provide you with a new license file which you can upload to your Cryptshare server.
 As soon as you have adjusted your policies accordingly, the new domains can be used.
-We reserve the right to charge for the issuing of a new license file.
+We reserve the right to charge a fee for issuing a new license file.

 Yes, you can add more domains to your license key as long as these domains are owned by your company as well.